Tool Search: Letter Designer

 Languages available here are used in the Preferred Language Selector to control the list of languages.

-5. To add more languages, click the Add Row in the right-hand corner, and repeat steps 3 and 4.
+- To add more languages, click Add Row in the top-right corner, then repeat steps 3 and 4.

 The Language Code can be up to 15 characters in length.